khativibhu/TicTacToeGame/README.md

+# Tic Tac Toe Game

+   This project is a tic tac toe game with reset game functionality and clear visual feedback for current turn and result

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.